GoogleChrome/web.dev/src/site/content/en/blog/device-pixel-content-box/index.md

 ## TL;DR

 Since Chrome 84, [ResizeObserver] supports a new box measurement called `device-pixel-content-box`, that measures the element's dimension in _physical_ pixels.
-This is crucial for rendering pixel-perfect graphics, especially in the context of high-density screens.
+This enables rendering pixel-perfect graphics, especially in the context of high-density screens.

 ## CSS pixels, canvas pixels & physical pixels